aspose-cells/Aspose.Cells-API-References/english/go-cpp/ValidationCollection/Get/_index.md

 ## Get function

-Gets the <see cref="Validation"/> element at the specified index.
+Gets the Validation element at the specified index.

 ```go